cimitrasoftware/ad_exchange/README.md

 AD_EXCLUDE_GROUP=35eddbe6-234f-4f94-af4c-efb0198e4247

+DEPENDENCIES

 The cimitra_ad_exchange.ps1 script has a dependency upon two other scripts:

 config_reader.ps1
 SearchForUser.ps1

 These scripts should be located in the same directory as the cimitra_ad_exchange.ps1 script.

+EXCHANGE ACCOUNT CREATION AND CHANGES

+In order to create an Exchange Session this script requires several different inputs.
+For example, an encrypted password file is required.
+Or the Exchange domain URI.
+Here are examples for the required switches in order to create a user in Exchange:

+-AddToExchange -ExchangeSecurePasswordFileIn "C:\Cimitra\Scripts\CimAgentPwd.txt"  -ExchangeConnectionURIIn "http://ACME-EXCH16.acme.internal/PowerShell/" -ExchangeDomainNameIn "acme.biz" -CimitraAgentLogonAccountIn "CimitraAgent@acme.biz" -FirstName "John" -LastName "Doe" -ContextIn "OU=ADMINISTRATION,OU=DEMOUSERS,DC=cimitrademo,DC=com"